-Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Broker Discretionary Voting Allowed Effect of Broker Non-Votes 1 Election of directors The plurality of the votes cast.
-This means that the nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III directors.
-Not applicable No None 2 Ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023 The affirmative vote of the holders of a majority of the votes cast (excluding abstentions and broker non-votes).
-None Yes Not applicable 3 Approval, on a non-binding advisory basis, of the compensation of our named executive officers The affirmative vote of the holders of a majority of the votes cast (excluding abstentions and broker non-votes).
+Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Broker Discretionary Voting Allowed Effect of Broker Non-Votes 1 Election of directors on of directors The plurality of the votes cast.
+This means that the nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I directors. cast.
+This means that the nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I No None 2 Ratification of the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024 The affirmative vote of the holders of a majority of the votes cast (excluding abstentions and broker non-votes).
+None Yes Not applicable 3 Approval, on a non- binding advisory basis, of the compensation of our named executive officers The affirmative vote of the holders of a majority of the votes cast (excluding abstentions and broker nonvotes).
 None No None